ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 - ABC improves pricing decisions because product costs are presumably more accurate estimates of opportunity cost.
 - Low-volume high-complexity products should get higher prices or be dropped.
-  The benefit here is that this decision will be based on the actual avoidable costs.
+  The benefit here is that this decision will be based on the actual __avoidable costs__.
 - ABC focuses attention on reducing use of activities that are most associated with costs.